Cl3ffy/cleffy-list/README.md

 Bots will be marked with "Bot" in the description/proof section.
 Human cheaters will have a blank description/proof.

-**I will only mark players who I am 100% confident are cheating as "cheater".** Only players who I myself can see actively cheating will get this mark.
+**I will only mark players who I am 100% confident are cheating as "cheater".**

 Players who I think are very likely to be cheaters, but I haven't seen solid evidence of this, will be marked as "suspicious".
 Do not assume these players are cheaters based on the tag.